wustlcse237sp20/project-saveaseat/README.md

 To compile type: javac *.java in the restaurantmanager folder.
 To run type: java restaurantmanager.saveASeat in src folder.
 To run GUI type: java restaurantmanager.GUI in src folder.
+Or open our executable SaveASeat.jar file in the main folder.

 You can try logging in as 1 of 3 restaurants:
 1. Lucia's Chicken, password 12345